All work

 Objects, perceived by the user to be similar, group together.

 The Law of Symmetry states that we inherently find symmetrical shapes and structures more aesthetically appealing, well-balanced, and orderly compared to their asymmetrical counterparts.
-This principle underscores our brain's intrinsic inclination towards seeking equilibrium and consistency in the visuals we come across.

 Symmetry in UX design brings forth a range of benefits: